-- (1) Allowance: The amount listed below shall be paid depending on the course enrolled in.
+- (1) Allowance: The amount listed below shall be paid depending on the course that the grantee is enrolled in.
 Due to the situation of the Japanese Government's budget, the amount of payment may be subject to change each fiscal year.
-The scholarship shall be cancelled if a grantee is absent from the university for an extended period. - a) Regular students enrolled in master's courses: 147,000 yen per month. - b) Regular students enrolled in doctoral courses: 148,000 yen per month. - (2) Education fees: Fees for the application/entrance examination, entrance and tuition at Osaka University will be exempted.
-The application/entrance examination fee will not be exempted if the grantees cannot proceed to the master's or doctoral course or cannot be admitted by the university.
+The scholarship shall be cancelled if a grantee has not attended the university for an extended period. - a) Regular students enrolled in master's courses: 147,000 yen per month. - b) Regular students enrolled in doctoral courses: 148,000 yen per month. - (2) Education fees: Fees for the application/entrance examination, admission and tuition at Osaka University will be exempted.